ardatan/graphql-mesh/.changeset/gentle-dragons-shave.md

 '@graphql-mesh/plugin-hive': patch
 ---

-Warn when the plugin is disabled
+Warn when the plugin is disabled and inform when enabled